afneville/docs/src/unix/shell.md

 strings, but some may be treated as numbers by external programs.
 Variables are created when a value is assigned to a name.
 Variable names may contain letters and the `_` symbol.
 Single `=` is used for assignment.
-Variable names and values may not be space seperated during assignment.
-Quotes are required to preserve whitespace in strings.
+Variable names and values may not be space separated during assignment.
+Quotes are required to preserve white space in strings.

 ```sh
 letters=hello